Getting Ready for the New School Year

 It can be very easy to focus on your own interests when co-parenting.
 Trying to shuffle your child back and forth to activities and the other co-parent’s house can be tiresome, and taking out those frustrations on your ex-spouse is much easier to do.
 However, it is more important to keep the best interests of your child at the forefront of your decision-making.
 This includes as much civility around your ex-spouse when your child is around.

-Enlist a Rhode Island Custody Attorney If Needed
+Enlist a Rhode Island Attorney If Needed

-If situations arise where your custody agreement is not being followed as it should, it is important to consult with a custody attorney who can help you remedy the situation as quickly as possible.
+If situations arise where your custody agreement is not being followed as it should, it is important to consult with an attorney who can help you remedy the situation as quickly as possible.
 At Assalone & Associates, we know how important it is to spend as much time with your child as possible, which is why we’re committed to helping you work out solutions to custody issues.

 To schedule a consultation with a member of our team, call us at (401) 589-5599 or visit us online.